 - Student parking is available for juniors and seniors with valid operators' licenses.
 Because there is limited student parking, special permission from the principal must be obtained for others needing to drive. - 2.
-Two lots are available for student parking.
-(1) The senior lot is nearest to the main entrance.
-Senior parking spaces are numbered and outlined on both sides in yellow.
-Seniors park in their designated space as indicated by their hang tag number.
-(2) The junior lot is across the street from the school by the tennis courts.
-Note in the event that spaces run out in the senior lot, a lottery will be used to assign spaces. - 3.
-Your car may be towed at the owner's expense if you are parked in a space other than your assigned one. - 4.
+Your car may be towed at the owner's expense if you are parked in a space other than your assigned one. . - 3.
 Students must drive with caution and obey speeding and/or traffic regulations at all times.
 The speed limit on Greenhouse Road is 25 mph.
 The parking lot speed limit is 5 mph.
 Students must operate their cars in a safe manner at all times.
-Violators will be subject to revocation of their driving privileges for a designated period of time at the discretion of the principal.

-- 5. All parking lots are off-limits during school hours unless students are arriving to or leaving from school.
-Loitering and congregating in the parking lots is prohibited before and after school hours.
+Violators will be subject to revocation of their driving privileges for a designated period of time at the discretion of the principal. - 4.
+All parking lots are off-limits during school hours unless students are arriving to or leaving from school.
+Loitering and congregating in the parking lot is prohibited before and after school hours.
 Students should enter and exit the building in a timely manner.
 Students driving to school must enter the building at the main doors of the front entrance of the school.
 Students leaving school are expected to exit the building at the main entrance of the school building as well.
 Anyone caught leaving or entering the building from another entrance or exit point will be subject to disciplinary action.
-Unauthorized presence in any parking area may result in a one day suspension from school. - Lack of cooperation with faculty and administration, or failure to purchase a parking tag and complete the required student parking form may result in the loss of driving privileges or other disciplinary action. - 7.
-Driving privileges can be revoked at any time, for any disciplinary action. - 8.
-Student vehicles can be searched by school officials at any time. - Students accumulating 10 unexcused tardies, 10 unexcused absences, or any combination of unexcused tardies and unexcused absences totaling 10, may have their driving/parking privileges revoked for the remainder of the 2023-24 school year, with no refund.
+Unauthorized presence in any parking area may result in a one day suspension from school. - Lack of cooperation with faculty and administration, or failure to purchase a parking tag and complete the required student parking form may result in the loss of driving privileges or other disciplinary action. - 6.
+Driving privileges can be revoked at any time, for any disciplinary action. - 7.
+Student vehicles can be searched by school officials at any time. - 8.
+Students accumulating 10 unexcused tardies, 10 unexcused absences, or any combination of unexcused tardies and unexcused absences totaling 10, may have their driving/parking privileges revoked for the remainder of the 2024-25 school year, with no refund.